oskarkorczak/technology-tutorials/zsh.md

 If you add `.env` file to `whatever` directory with variable defined e.g.: `FOO=BAR`, then whenever you go to `whatever` directory it will load that variable `FOO` to the context.

 ##### extract
-Single commnad to extract/unzip/untar/etc various formats of the archives.
+Single commnad to extract/unzip/untar/etc various formats of the archives `extract bla.zip`.

 ##### mosh
 Replacement for `ssh` and it gives autocomplition.